How Many Bank Accounts Should I Have?

 Don’t.

-Repeating usernames and passwords needlessly jeopardizes your accounts’ security.
-If login information for one account is compromised, potential damage from the hack is minimized if those credentials can’t be used to access your other accounts.
+Repeating usernames and passwords jeopardizes your accounts’ security.
+If login information for one account is compromised, all your other accounts are at risk.

 Check each statement regularly